/*

 Establish Processes To Monitoring Effectiveness

 The Safeguards Rule requires businesses to “regularly test or otherwise monitor the effectiveness of” their security safeguards.
-To monitor information systems, the Safeguards Rule provides a choice: institutions either shall conduct “continuous monitoring” or shall undergo penetration testing annually and vulnerability assessments at least every six months.
-The FTC described “continuous monitoring” in its proposal to adopt the new Safeguards Rule as “any system that allows real-time, ongoing monitoring of an information system’s security, including monitoring for security threats, misconfigured systems, and other vulnerabilities.”
+To monitor information systems, the Safeguards Rule provides a choice.
+Institutions either shall conduct “continuous monitoring” or shall undergo penetration testing annually.
+They also suggest performing vulnerability assessments at least every six months.
+The FTC described “continuous monitoring” in its proposal to adopt the new Safeguards Rule .
+They say “any system that allows real-time, ongoing monitoring of an information system’s security, including monitoring for security threats, misconfigured systems, and other vulnerabilities.”

 Time to Get Moving!

-With under a month left before the full Safeguards Rule goes into effect, you need to get busy now with compliance.
+With under a month left before GLBA Compliance Safeguards Deadline when the full Safeguards Rule goes into effect, you need to get busy now with compliance.
 Let TEKRiSQ help you comply in 30 minutes